sjsu-library/unionist/_items/unionist--text-0188.md

 source: The Unionist
 subject: Advertisement with Abolitionist theme
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
-transcription: <p align="center">WANTED,</p><p>  A SMART, active Colored Boy from the Country, from ten to fifteen years of <br>  age, of good character, in a Clothing Store, where he will be liberally <br>  compensated for his services, and find a permanent situation.
-Any person <br>  having such a boy, will please to forward a line, post paid to the subscriber, <br>  stating his terms, which will receive immediate attention, (No. 26, <br>  Brattle-street, Boston.) <br></p><p>JAMES G.
+transcription: <p align="center">WANTED,</p><p>  A SMART, active Colored Boy from the Country, from ten to fifteen years of<br>  age, of good character, in a Clothing Store, where he will be liberally<br>  compensated for his services, and find a permanent situation.
+Any person<br>  having such a boy, will please to forward a line, post paid to the subscriber,<br>  stating his terms, which will receive immediate attention, (No. 26,<br>  Brattle-street, Boston.)<br></p><p>JAMES G. BARBADOES</p>
-  BARBADOES</p>
 scholarlyNotes: Add a Peter Hinks reference here
 commentary: James Barbadoes (1796-1841) was a major figure in Boston's Black community, a friend to David Walker, Maria Stewart, and William Lloyd Garrison, among many